 - Main branch: If the product the customer viewed has the #on-sale tag, then the journey goes to step 4.

-- Else the customer viewed a product that did not have the #on-sale tag, then send them a generic sales message.
+- Else the customer viewed a product that didn't have the #on-sale tag, then send them a generic sales message.

 - For customers who viewed a product with the #on-sale tag, the journey branches again: